-Friends and coworkers who knows about computer stuff will periodically impress upon their less technology savvy fellow human beings how important software updates are.
-Yet, somehow these updates don’t really feel important at all.
+Friends and coworkers who knows about computer stuff will periodically impress upon their less technology-savvy fellow human beings how important software updates are.
+Yet, somehow these updates don’t feel important at all.
 In this piece, I’ll not debate against the merits nor necessity of software updates for security and business purposes.
 I agree that updating software is important to uphold security, but I don’t agree with how it asserts itself at the expense of people at whichever moment that suits the update.

 Everyone gets these “New software updates are available!” dialogs and notifications all the time regardless of what general-purpose consumer operating system they’re running.
 Yet, people are trained to avoid them.
 People are being conditioned to avoid time-consuming and unpleasant software updates every time they’re prompted to install one.

 You never know how long an update may take.
 A few updates may say “This may take some time” yet those updates are sometimes finished in minutes while others take upwards to an hour.
 The screen may flicker on and off, your music is sometimes turned off and you hear alarming sounds from the speakers, windows move around on the screen, some programs quit in the middle of your work while still in active use, … .
-Starting any software update can make a system behave erratically and it feels like it actually lowers the system reliability and decreases your experience more than any potential future security threat that may arise some point in the future.
+Starting any software update can make a system behave erratically and it feels like it lowers the system reliability and decreases your experience more than any potential future security threat that may arise some point in the future.

 More times than not the people will find that nothing has changed after the update process.
 Everything looks more or less it did before the update – except that the system clock has moved some 3–50 minutes since the update began.
-To people, the software update process have nothing but negative associations.
-No one ever thought to themselves “Man, I really want to turn on my PC and update Windows, Flash, and Java right now!”
+To people, the software update process has nothing but negative associations.
+No one ever thought to themselves “Man, I want to turn on my PC and update Windows, Flash, and Java right now!”